RMachnik/rmachnik.github.io/_posts/2020-08-19-architect.md

 `NO`

-Let me start with `why` I wanted to share this.
+Let me start with `why` I am sharing this.
-Recently, I've applied for the Architect role in small company.
+Recently, I've applied for the Architect role in some middle-size company.
+I had very nice and interesting interview.
+I wanted to know why they look for the Architect, what are the challenges they have and want to overcome with the help of this role.
-I had very interesting interview when I openly said: `I don't want to be an architect`.
+Then, I openly said: `I don't want to be an architect`.

 `WHAT?`

-Yes, my interviewers were quite surprised with thing I've said.
+This confused my interviewers.
-They were asking question why am I applying for that role if I don't want to be the Architect.
+They were trying to understand why am I applying for that role, if I don't want to be the Architect.
-Before I said my contradictory statement I asked them precisely what challenges they have that motivates them to employ an Architect.
-They told me what they are.
-What was cool.
-I really appreciate honesty.

-Let me explain you why I don't want to be the Architect.
+### Why I don't want to be the Architect?

-`I don't want to tell people what to do, I want to tell them what needs to be done and help them to understand that.`
+`I don't want to tell people what and how things needs to be done.
+I want to do things with them.

-Stay tuned... more to come.
+Understand why and figure out what and how together with Teams.`

+I strongly believe that things get simple if we understand who is paying our bills - `CUSTOMERS`.
+Once all employees in the organisation pays attention to customers most things become clear.

+Teams should understand why they do software and what for they will start to think differently.
+They will start to care about the software and maintenance.
+Teams collectively will come out with solutions that work.
+`You ship it, you run it` - power comes with responsibility, if we have capabilities of delivering software we should take responsibility of taking right care of it.

+In a nutshell this is my view.

+Cheers